Tour: 9 am - 3 pm

-Visit eight local artists in their studios - see where they create and how they work.
+Visit seven local artists in their studios on this self-driving tour.
+See where they create and how they work.
 Art available for sale.

 $20 Tour and reception